Nonprofit Investment Management Blog

 What Every Nonprofit Should Know About the Uniform Prudent Management of Institutional Funds Act

-Posted by Megan Lencoski on Feb 21, 2023 2:00:00 PM
+Posted by Megan Lencoski on Apr 23, 2024 12:00:00 PM

 Institutional Funds Act

 As a nonprofit leader, you have probably heard of the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
 But are you familiar with what it includes and who needs to follow it?
 Don’t let your organization pay the penalty of being noncompliant with this important act.
-This post covers the key components of the law and its goals, who it applies to, the steps organizations should take to ensure compliance with the act, and potential penalties for noncompliance.
+This post covers the key components of the law and its goals, who it applies to, an overview of steps organizations should take to ensure compliance with the act, and potential penalties for noncompliance.

 What Is the Uniform Prudent Management of Institutional Funds Act?